mikko-ahonen/mikko-ahonen.github.io/_posts/2023-09-09-lightweight-reference-data.md

 tags:   [data integration]
 ---
 This post is sixth part in a series about building and adopting a modern streaming data integration platform.
-In this post I will describe a lightweight option for storing subset of reference data, called code sets,
+In this post I will describe a lightweight option for storing subset of reference data, called code sets.

 Previous parts:
 * [Part 1: Why to Build a Data Integration Platform?](https://jauzo.com/2023/08/11/why-dip/)